-The following is a list of CSEE graduate courses offered either regularly or within the past four years.
-Numbers in parentheses indicate credit hours.
+The following is a list of CSEE graduate courses offered either regularly or at least once during the past four years.
+Unless otherwise indicated, all courses provide 3 credit hours

 These classes are offered for Master of Science candidates only.
 Studies are performed under the direction of a member of the graduate faculty.
 TUT.
 Prerequisite: Permission of the instructor and approval of the department.